 Thorough & Detailed Residential Inspection Services

-The State of Connecticut is providing financial assistance to homeowners who have a crumbling foundation, due to pyrrhotite, where the home, condo, Planned Unit Development, or home addition was built after January 1, 1983, and before December 31, 2015.
+The State of Connecticut is providing financial assistance to homeowners who have a crumbling foundation, due to pyrrhotite, where the home, condo, Planned Unit Development, or home addition was built after January 1, 1983 to the present.

 We have inspectors certified by the state to perform a separate foundation inspection for the crumbling foundation issue plaguing areas of our state.
 The purpose of this inspection is to solely use the separate report that is needed to apply to the state insurance company for reimbursement of some costs associated with foundation replacement.